 The Black-Scholes Merton (BSM) Model

-The way I like to memorize the BSM is to start with the formula for minimum value; minimum value is the present value of the option if the stock grows at the riskfree rate.
+The way I like to memorize the BSM is to start with the formula for minimum value; minimum value is the present value of the option if the stock grows at the risk-free rate.
 So, minimum value is value without volatility.
 Then “wrap in” the N() functions which effectively increase the option value to account for volatility: